 When visitors leave a museum, in what ways are they different than when they walked in?
 What intellectual connections did visitors make with the ideas and artifacts with which they interacted?
 To what extent were visitors touched emotionally by what they saw, heard, or touched and how intense were their emotional reactions?
 These are some of the big questions that museums are interested in.
 However, answering them poses tremendous conceptual and methodological challenges.
-This webinar will focus on traditional and state-of-the-art concepts and methods of psychological science that museums can use to measure different aspects of the audience experience, especially those that have proven to be most challenging to measure.
+This recorded webinar focused on traditional and state-of-the-art concepts and methods of psychological science that museums can use to measure different aspects of the audience experience, especially those that have proven to be most challenging to measure.

 Presenter: Dr. Pablo P.L.
 Tinio, Chair of the Department of Educational Foundations at Montclair State University

 … basis of behavior is one of the things that I really focus on in my work.
 So I’m going to talk a little bit about that today.
 And then go into methods and designs.
 Again, beyond the surveys and the questionnaires that we’re all so familiar with and we’re all really good at using.
 And then examples of research, a little bit know theory.
 And then end by talking about collaborations.
 And I think one of the things that I mentioned in the article is the importance of drawing from other fields.
 And in this particular case, it’s the field of psychology.